souk4711/hakoniwa/hakoniwa-cli/docs/usage/mount.md

 Use ROOTDIR as the mount point for the container root fs

+> [!NOTE]
+> This method is mainly useful if you set it to a directory that contains a file system hierarchy, and want chroot into it.

+> [!WARNING]
+> Some empty directories/files that were used as mount point targets may be left behind even when the last process exits.

 ```console,ignore
 $ mkdir -p rootfs && docker export $(docker create alpine) | tar -C rootfs -xf - && rmdir rootfs/proc